CoffeyBlog/CoffeyBlog/README.md

 ### Hi there 👋 I'm Lucas Coffey,

-A Cloud Solutions Architect and Engineer passionate about Big Data.:bar_chart:.
-I like automating things, building pipelines, exploring scalability problems and improving efficiency and performance.
-Strong Advocate for 📜 open source, :cloud: Cloud computing, 🚀 DevOps, :new: Innovation and Automation :robot:
+A Cloud Solutions Architect and Cloud Engineer passionate about building Cloud systems, particularly on AWS.

 - ⚡ **Fun fact:** I am a Veteran of the Kentucky Air National Guard.
 I was a part-time Crew Chief on C-130H while attending flight school to become a Commercial Pilot.